USS Arizona Memorial

 • Unaware of the encroaching Japanese, the 185-plus U.S. Navy ships, in defense of sabotage attempts, were moored in small groups throughout Pearl Harbor.

-• Struck by an aerial bomb, the forward section of the USS Arizona ignited, causing an explosion that sank the ship in nine minutes and burned for over two days.
+• Struck by a bomb, the USS Arizona sank in nine minutes after igniting, following an explosion.
+It burned for over two days.

-• Thirty-seven sets of brothers were assigned to the USS Arizona on December 7, 1941.
+• The USS Arizona had thirty-seven sets of brothers assigned to it on December 7, 1941.

 • The majority of the USS Arizona’s crew members went down with the ship; 337 service members survived.